-Ms. Jean Hegedus, INVISTA’s Global Business Director for Denim & Wovens outlined the importance of IP protection for patents and innovation
+Ms. Jean Hegedus, The LYCRA Company’s Global Business Director for Denim & Wovens outlined the importance of IP protection for patents and innovation

 - Geographic differences in IP awareness: Overall, 81.5% of the respondents believed that IP protection is important.
 However, awareness of the issues varies considerably according to the level of infrastructure development.
 It is notably stronger in cities and urban areas.

 Downstream focus on IP protection: Over three quarters – 75.85% – of those surveyed thought that garment brands and retailers are most affected by lack of IP protection.
 More than half – 55.4% – believed that infringements at this level of the value chain are harmful to consumers and should be the focus of efforts to improve protection.

 Lack IP awareness leads to lack of action: Less than half of the respondents – 45.2% – will routinely inform IP owners if they suspect IP infringements and even fewer would report it to government authorities.
 The lack of action generally corresponds to lack awareness of the importance of IP protection.